framedsc/Sitesource/markdown/ReshadeGuides/Addons/MSADOF.md

 The maximum FOV value that MSADOF will use for its calculations.

 **Variable near plane**
-Changes how *Camera near plane* is calculated if a change in aspect ratio causes camera near plane to change as well.
+Changes how *Camera near plane* is calculated if a change in aspect ratio causes *Camera near plane* to change as well.

 **Camera near plane**
 Offsets the distance of the near plane from the in-game camera.
 This is primarily used in aligning the focus plane to a known focus distance.